top of page

 The process of acquiring sole custody begins with the filing of a child custody petition at the circuit court that has jurisdiction.
 This action can be part of the proceedings for divorce or initiated independently when parents are not in marriage.

-It is mandatory to present a Child Custody Affidavit alongside this petition, which elucidates both where and how the child currently resides as well as any historical involvement in previous custody disputes.
+It is mandatory to present a Child Custody Affidavit alongside this petition, which elucidates the child's current location and any historical involvement in previous custody disputes.

 When embarking upon this legal journey, one must ensure all required documentation is gathered, accurately filled out, and filed punctually along with payment of applicable fees.
 Failure to adhere strictly to these steps could result in procedural setbacks.